 These conferences provide opportunities for underrepresented scientists based in Africa to present their research, learn from some of the best in the field and network with other researchers working on bioacoustic projects in Africa.

 2022 ABC CONFERENCE

 Kruger National Park, South Africa

-AVAILABLE FROM NOW UNTIL THE 31ST OF MAY 2022
+AVAILABLE FROM NOW UNTIL THE 2ND October 2022

 Conference Registration Fees

 Student (high-income country)

 Standard (high-income/ professional)